sindre0830/AlphaHex/README.md

 3. Install the packages required by this project `pip install -r source/requirements.txt`

 ### Project
+This was a project for the IT3105 course at NTNU.

 #### Tasks
 - Add main loop
 - Add Hex game manager